 Are you trying to figure out what SAE stands for in motor oil?

-A lot of car owners knows what specific engine oil his/her car requires.
+A lot of car owners know what specific engine oil his/her car requires.
 This is also mentioned in the car’s owner manual.
 However, not many people know why engine oil starts with the letters “SAE”.

 SAE Motor Oil Meaning